-In this way you will put into practice the sublime precept of the Divine Master, the most sacred testament of His Heart, "That they all may be one" (St. John xvii:21), that all may live in that unity of faith and of love, from which the world may know the power and efficacy of Christ's mission and of the work of His Church.
+107. In this way you will put into practice the sublime precept of the Divine Master, the most sacred testament of His Heart, "That they all may be one" that all may live in that unity of faith and of love, from which the world may know the power and efficacy of Christ's mission and of the work of His Church.

-The early Church understood and practiced this Divine Precept, and expressed it in a magnificent prayer; do you associate yourselves with those sentiments which answer so well to the necessities of the present hour: "Remember, O Lord, Thy Church, to free her from all evil and to perfect her in Thy love; and sanctify and collect her from the four winds into Thy Kingdom, which Thou hast prepared for her, because Thine is the power, and the glory for ever" (Doctrine of the Twelve Apostles, C. 10).
+108. The early Church understood and practiced this Divine Precept, and expressed it in a magnificent prayer; do you associate yourselves with those sentiments which answer so well to the necessities of the present hour: "Remember, O Lord, Thy Church, to free her from all evil and to perfect her in Thy love; and sanctify and collect her from the four winds into Thy Kingdom, which Thou hast prepared for her, because Thine is the power, and the glory forever."

-In the confidence that God, the Author and Lover of Peace, will hear the supplications of the Church, We impart to you all as a pledge of the abundance of Divine Grace, from the fullness of Our paternal heart, the Apostolic Benediction.
+109. In the confidence that God, the Author and Lover of Peace, will hear the supplications of the Church, We impart to you all as a pledge of the abundance of Divine Grace, from the fullness of Our paternal heart, the Apostolic Benediction.

-Given at Castel Gandolfo, near Rome, on the twentieth day of October, in the year of Our Lord 1939, the first of Our Pontificate.
+110. Given at Castel Gandolfo, near Rome, on the twentieth day of October, in the year of Our Lord 1939, the first of Our Pontificate.
 PIUS PP. XII.